GOFIRST-Robotics/NorthStar_Taproot_Edu/docs/tutorials/2_agitator_control.md

 ### STEP 4: `getCurrentValue` function

-This function should reutrn the agitator's actual velocity, as reported by the `DjiMotor` object.
+This function should return the agitator's actual velocity, as reported by the `DjiMotor` object.
 Use the `DjiMotor`'s `getShaftRPM` function.
 Note the motor you are using has a gear ratio of `AGITATOR_GEAR_RATIO_M2006`.
 Convert the shaft RPM to agitator rotational speed in radians/second.